itayo/whathappened/README.md

 `<scope>` is recommended to be a module, file, or folder name as appropiate.

+### Examples

+All of the examples below are acceptable commit message formats:

+The simplest message:

+    style: isn't it neat

+Defining scope:

+    docs(gadgets): remember the gizmos

+Signalling a breaking change

+    breaking feat: add the whozits

+Defining scope, including a space:

+    fix (whatsits): repair the thingamabobs

+Multiple lines:

+    test: How many have I got?

+    I've got twenty
+    But who cares?

+    I want more

+For more examples, please see whathappened's [commits](https://github.com/Rollcloud/whathappened/commits/).

 This is a simpler version of https://www.conventionalcommits.org/